 Save Black Currant Sorbet is a vibrant, tart, and intensely flavored dessert that serves as the perfect refreshing treat for a hot summer day.
 This European-inspired recipe highlights the deep purple hue and refreshing texture of fresh or frozen black currants, creating a sophisticated sweet that is naturally vegan and gluten-free.

-With a yield of six servings and only 110 calories per portion, this sorbet is a guilt-free way to enjoy seasonal fruit.
+Save With a yield of six servings and only 110 calories per portion, this sorbet is a guilt-free way to enjoy seasonal fruit.
 The combination of granulated sugar and a touch of lemon juice perfectly balances the natural tartness of the black currants.

 Ingredients